learn-co-students/sinatra-activerecord-using-tux-v-000/README.md

 >>
 ```

 Look familiar?
 The `>>` lets us know that we're in a `tux` session. `tux` is a REPL, just like IRB or Pry.
-We can write any valid Ruby code here that we like.
+We can write any valid Ruby code that we want.

 ```bash
 >> 1 + 1